Information for:Sign up to our Engage eNewsletter

 As an engineering apprentice, or a trainee on a similar employer scheme, you will be developing vital knowledge, skills, behaviours and work experience to help you to succeed in the world of engineering.
 In a field with a looming skills shortage, your training will be invaluable and will open doors to vast career opportunities.

 Apprenticeships allow you to earn while you learn.
 During an apprenticeship you will typically work towards nationally recognised qualifications, either at college, university or through block release or e-learning and webinars.
 The rest of your time is spent developing technical skills and ‘on-the-job’ knowledge with an employer in your industry.
 You may well also gain industry specific certificates that will demonstrate your broader knowledge and skills.
-Your development, during an Apprenticeship, provides a good platform for your future career.
+Your development, during an apprenticeship, provides a good platform for your future career.
+You can see what apprenticeships are available through the government's 'Find an apprenticeship' search.

 In Scotland they are known as Modern Apprenticeships, which involve on-the-job training and studying towards Scottish Vocational Qualifications (SVQs) from SCQF 5 upwards.
 Technical Apprenticeships (SCQF 8-9) and Professional Apprenticeships (SCQF 10-12) are also available.